Strong Acid Base Titration Virtual Lab (HCI/NaOH)

 Method

-Determination of hydrochloric acid concentration using titration with sodium hydroxide.
+Determination of hydrochloric acid concentration using titration with sodium hydroxide in the acid base titration virtual lab.

-• Gain the knowledge of how acids and bases will react if their formulas are known.
+• Gain the knowledge of how acids and bases will react if their formulas are known in the acid base titration virtual lab.

-• Standardize an aqueous solution of sodium hydroxide to be used as the titrant.
+• Standardize an aqueous solution of sodium hydroxide to be used as the titrant in the acid base titration virtual lab.

 • Calculate the concentration of an unknown strong acid given the amount of base necessary to titrate it.